-In the Forums: Road Tripping
+In the Forums: Charts or Words?

 As always, I thank you for letting me be a part of your knitting life.

-We'll talk again on July 31st!
+We'll talk again in two weeks!

 P.S.
 Do you have friends who would enjoy Knitter's Review?
-If so, don't hesitate to forward this email to them.
+If so, don't hesitate to forward this email to them<.

 Knitter's Review Poll

 Which rocks your boat: charts or written instructions?